-"Geography is the subject which holds the key to our future" - Michael Palin
+"Geography is the subject which holds the key to our future" - Michael Palin and the future of this planet.

-Geography is the study of where places are and what they are like.
-It looks at how people live in different parts of the world and how and why places change.
-You will learn about global and local issues that are relevant to your life and the future of this planet.
 This qualification is important in teaching 'life skills' that everyone will use in the future and can lead to further study of Geography.
-It is useful in a variety of careers linked with tourism, advertising, agriculture, cartography, nature conservancy and surveying.
+It is useful in a variety of careers linked with tourism, advertising, agriculture, cartography, nature conservancy, economics, business, and surveying.